isaiasghezae/unique-turker-2/README.md

   </a>
 </p>

-# Unique Turker 2: Python Application for Researchers to Manage Worker Access to Mechanical Turk HITs
+# Unique Turker 2: Python Application for Researchers to Manage Worker Access to HITs on Amazon Mechanical Turk

 Full-stack Flask app with a built-in database that can be used by Mechanical Turk requesters to prevent duplicate HIT access from Mechanical Turk workers.